Proper-Job/django-mobile-app-distribution/README.md

 In order to place your own logo on the login screen replace the following file with an image of the size 400x200 pixel:

 **static/django_mobile_app_distribution/images/logo@2x.png**

+Remember to run ``python manage.py collectstatic`` on your server.

+#Migrate from 0.2 to 0.3 using South

+Version 0.3 introduces backwards incompatible changes because Xcode 6 no longer provides the plist necessary for distribution.
+You will need to delete all of you iOS apps before you upgrade to version 0.3.
+To migrate from version 0.2 to 0.3 follow these instructions.
+A clean install of version >= 0.3 doesn't need to do this.

+	1. ``pip install django-mobile-app-distribution==0.3``
+	2. python manage.py migrate django_mobile_app_distribution

 #Migrate from 0.1.x to 0.2 using South